Arnab9Codes/Pd-Speech-Work/Data/readme.txt

 binary_feature_set_FH: Binary combination of selected binary combination of vocal features from FH
 trinary_feature_FH: Trinary combination of selected binary combination of vocal features of FH

+** Look in Hypothesis Testing and Feature Selection folder for details of implementation